 Being able to personalize your controls makes everything that much more convenient.

 Wireless earbuds have been a game-changer for motorcyclists.
 With easier connectivity on top of noise cancelation, they provide convenient audio options while protecting your ears.

-For most people, especially commuters, I’d recommend Apple AirPods Pro, thanks to their low profile and comfortable fit.
+For most people, especially commuters, II’drecommend Apple AirPods Pro, thanks to their low profile and comfortable fit.

-For those with larger, louder motorcycles, I’d suggest the Elgin Ruckus Discord Bluetooth Earplug Earbuds because they’re tough and rated to cancel out industrial noise.
+I’d suggest the Elgin Ruckus Discord Bluetooth Earplug Earbuds for those with larger, louder motorcycles because they’re rugged and rated to cancel out industrial noise.